Are you trying to figure out how to implement and maintain a referral program for your e-commerce store?

 Make sure the content of the newsletter is easy to understand.
 Using industry jargon or complicated sentences will only leave your receiver baffled and uninterested.

 People are often more attracted to visually appealing content.
-By using and graphics, fun fonts and color in your newsletters, you can create content that your receiver is genuinely interested in reading.
+By using great photography and graphics, fun fonts and color in your newsletters, you can create content that your receiver is genuinely interested in reading.

 Highlight the reward and call-to-action